Entropy production bounds for systems running computer programs: General properties of the mismatch cost

+Another set of examples where MMC provides strictly positive contribution to the thermodynamic cost is when a process is repeated over and over, such as in digital computers that run periodic processes governed by a global clock.
+Suppose a process that is characterized by the associated map $G$ is repeatedly applied to distribution over states of the system, without reinitializing the system.
+That is, starting from $p_{X_0}$ at time $t = 0$, the system evolves through a sequence of distributions $\{p_{X_0}, p_{X_1}, \dots, p_{X_n}\}$, where each $p_{X_{t+1}} = G p_{X_t}$.
+Although the actual state distribution changes over time, the underlying process implementing $G$—and hence the associated prior distribution $q_{X_0}$—remains fixed across all iterations.
+The total MMC then accumulates over iterations as:

+Note that even if the process starts at the prior $q_{X_0}$, after the first iteration, the distribution becomes $p_1 = G q_{X_0} $, which differs from $q_{X_0}$.
+This deviation from the prior distribution results in a strictly positive MMC in the next iteration, and the same holds for subsequent iterations~\cite{ouldridge2023thermodynamics}.

-The contribution of the MMC to the total cost depends on the choice of the prior distribution, which is determined by the function $f$ and the stochastic map $G$.
-In the following section, we examine how the position of the prior distribution varies with $f$, and we provide a lower bound on the MMC's contribution to the total cost.
+The prior distribution defined in~(\ref{Prior_def}) is determined by the cost function $f$ and the stochastic map $G$.
+In the following section, we examine how specific properties of $f$ influence the properties of the prior, and consequently the MMC.
+In particular, we show that the maximum and minimum values of $f(x)$ across states $x \in \X$, especially in the regime where $f(x)$ is large, provide a lower bound on the MMC’s contribution to the total cost.